COUNTRY REPORT 2017

-Polish cinema had another strong year in 2016, with record breaking box office results, international success of feature and documentary films, worldwide distribution for domestic titles, as well as a new fund supporting minority coproduction and a promise of tax breaks from the new government.
+Polish cinema had a strong and challenging year in 2017, with record-breaking box office results, the celebration of 70 years of Polish animation, international success of feature and documentary films, worldwide distribution for domestic titles, as well as new international coproduction agreements and crucial changes within the Polish Film Institute.

 The leading distributors of mainstream cinema on the Polish market are Kino Świat, SPI International Polska and Monolith Films.